Listen Live

 Rock music has always been a platform for artists to express themselves.
 But beyond the iconic guitar solos, flamboyant stage presence, and anthems of defiance, the genre is a treasure trove of stories and cultural diversity.

-Today, we're going to take a look at musicians we play on Rock 95 who have a special connection to Indigenous cultures.
+Today, we're going to take a look at musicians we play on Rock 95 and who have a special connection to Indigenous cultures.
+Their contributions remind us that rock 'n' roll thrives on the diversity of human experiences, bridging cultural divides through the universal language of melody and rhythm.

 The Band – Robbie Robertson

-Robbie Robertson is Canadian and First Nations.
+Robbie Robertson is Canadian, Mohawk and Cayuga First Nations.
 His mother grew up on the Six Nations of the Grand River, near Brantford.
 Robertson spent many summers there as a youth.
-During that time, he learned about the ancient wonders and enduring responsibilities of his heritage.
+During that time, he learned about the ancient wonders and enduring responsibilities of his heritage, which profoundly influenced his songwriting and perspective.

 Jimi Hendrix